 #7 Git Clients

-Before having to pay for access to it, Fork was my favourite one.
-Super user friendly, easy to use, fast and support GPG commits.
+Before having to pay for access to it, Fork was my favorite one.
+Super user-friendly, easy to use, fast, and support GPG commits.
 If like me, you are looking for a free and cross-platform (Windows and Mac OS at least) Git Client, here are some potential alternatives that I have tested:

 This list of alternatives excludes the partial freeware softwares (ex: GitKraken that is not free for the enterprises and no open-source projects)

-- GitHub Desktop: works with several repositories (tried with GitLab and local Git) and support GPG commits.
-The UI is simple and sometime too simple...
+- GitHub Desktop: works with several repositories (tried with GitLab and local Git) and supports GPG commits.
+The UI is simple and sometimes too simple...
 It is still a good client to manage your projects

 - Visual Studio: all editions of Visual Studio (Code, Community, professional) include a Git client.
-If you are used to work with it, you can keep it
+If you are used to working with it, you can keep it

 Here, a list of GUI Clients for a larger overview: